 - Event Points

 The total number of event points.
-Event data is collected by the Conversion Event tag.
-Action Type = 1 reflects an initiation.
+The Conversion Event tag collects event data.
+For example, action Type = 1 reflects an initiation.
 Action Type = 2 reflects a completion.
 Passing Event Point values is optional.

 - Event Points / Session

 The average number of event points per session: Event Points divided by Sessions.
-Event data is collected by the Conversion Event tag.
+The Conversion Event tag collects event data.
 Action Type = 1 reflects an initiation.
 Action Type = 2 reflects a completion.
 Passing Event Point values is optional.

 - Event Sessions

 The total number of sessions that consist of at least one completed event.
-Event data is collected by the Conversion Event tag.
+The Conversion Event tag collects event data.
 Action Type = 1 reflects an initiation.
 Action Type = 2 reflects a completion.
 Passing Event Point values is optional.

 - Events Completed

-The number of events (as defined by the conversion event tag) that are completed in sessions attributable to this MMC item.
+The number of events (as defined by the conversion event tag) completed in sessions is attributable to this MMC item.

 - Events Completed / Session